 18. Studies show that the perfect number of fields on your registration page is between 5 and 7.

-19. Whilst 17% of people will sign up to a webinar more than 15 days in advance, 29% of webinar attendees will only sign up for a webinar on the day of the event.
+19. Whilst 26% of people will sign up to a webinar more than 15 days in advance, 43% of webinar attendees will sign up 1 to 7 days in advance and 10% the day of.